 How the Guardrails Work Together

 No single cap tells the whole story.
-What makes the system work is that all the guardrails operate simultaneously on every plan update:
+What makes the system work is that the guardrails are checked together on every plan update:

-4. Long run limit checks whether your long run exceeds 30% of the week’s total.
+- Long run limit checks whether your long run takes too large a share of the week’s total for what you’re training for.

-A workout might pass five of these checks and fail one.
+A workout might pass most of these checks and fail one.
 That one failure is enough to trigger an adjustment.
 The explanation tells you exactly which guardrail caught it and why:

 Or: “Saturday’s long run of 11 miles exceeds your single-session limit.
 Your longest run in the past 30 days was 9.5 miles.
-Maximum allowed: 10.45 miles.
 Your long run has been adjusted to 10 miles.”

 Every adjustment is visible.
 Every number is yours to examine.
 The guardrails aren’t hidden rules that silently modify your plan — they’re transparent constraints that you can see, understand, and track over time.